-Best Solar Chargers for Your iPhone
+Best Solar Chargers for your iPhone

 This solar charger is so efficient that you can charge two devices simultaneously, and it can charge at up to 2.1 amps in direct sunlight, making it about as fast as regular chargers under ideal conditions.
 Without an actual battery, you don't have to wait for the PowerPort to charge up — just grab it and hit the trails.

-Comes with a 3-foot Micro-USB cable.
+Comes with a 3-foot Micro-USB cable and is priced around $50.

 Dizaul

 Diuzaul's solar charger is one of Amazon's best sellers and 73% of its reviews are 5 stars.
 Its size makes it ideal for camping or hiking, and it's waterproof, so if you're traversing waterfalls, you won't kill it.
-The 5,000mAh battery is handy just in case you have to hide from a bear in a cave (worst place to hide, by the way) — just don't expect it to charge quickly.
+The 5000mAh battery is handy just in case you have to hide from a bear in a cave (worst place to hide, by the way) — just don't expect it to charge quickly.
 By opting for a smaller solar charger, you do compromise on the size of its solar panels, meaning it'll take quite a while to charge fully (even in direct sunlight).
-That being said, if you're looking for a portable option that can hold on to a charge in battery form, then definitely check it out.
+That being said, if you're looking for a portable option that can hold on to a charge in battery form, then definitely check it out (it's only about $15).

 Voltaic Systems Amp

-Voltaic Systems' Amp solar charger is a neat little device that features a removable 4,000mAh battery, which can be charged by sunlight or via USB.
+Voltaic Systems' Amp solar charger is a neat little device that features a removable 4000mAh battery, which can be charged by sunlight or via USB.
 The Amp has two solar panels that are waterproof and covered in a self-healing plastic that can withstand some abuse (kind of like some screen protectors).
 About 3.5 hours in direct sunlight should fully charge your phone (according to Voltaic Systems), which is pretty quick for most solar chargers, but that is probably under ideal conditions, so you'll wanna be patient with this one, as with all solar chargers.

 Designed for the rugged life, the solar panels and battery are housed in a rugged and lightweight, water- and UV-resistant fabric made from recycled pop bottles.

 If you need your solar charger to withstand a bit of the rough and tumble, go with the Amp.
+You can grab it off Amazon for about $90.

 Ayyie

-At about the size of a larger phone, the Ayyie solar charger is another awesome option made with portability in mind.
+At about the size of a larger phone, the Ayyie solar charger is another awesome option made with portability in mind, and it's only about $22.
 This charger is perfect for the happy wanderer, being water, shock, and dustproof, and featuring a two-LED flashlight with multiple settings, including S.O.S.
-Five indicators will show you the status of the internal 10,000mAh battery, and once full, you'll be able to charge most phones at least twice.
+Five indicators will show you the status of the internal 10000mAh battery, and once full, you'll be able to charge most phones at least twice.
 Again, a smaller unit means smaller solar panels, so it'll take a long time to fully charge the battery on Sun juice alone.

 Got a favorite?